Calebucko/adventure-game/README.md

     main function():
         read game dictionary
         Set intial node to start
-        Create a while loop for player moving through game (playnode is active) start menu begings at index 0
+        Create a while loop for player moving through game (playgame is active) start menu begings at index 0
             Make boolean false when player decides to quit or when he reaches end of the game